Skip to main content

 Indirect Cost Calculator

-Insurance (liability, equipment, auto) ÷ work days$_____
+Insurance (liability, equipment, auto) ÷ work days — see costs$_____

 Office costs (software, phone, accounting) ÷ work days$_____